kevinbrewster/SwiftLinuxBLE/README.md

 SwiftLinuxBLE is a lightweight convenience wrapper for the [PureSwift BluetoothLinux library](https://github.com/PureSwift/BluetoothLinux).

-It enables you to very quickly create a BLE peripheral on linux (for example, on the Raspberry Pi).
+It enables you to very quickly create a BLE GATT peripheral on linux (for example, on the Raspberry Pi).

 # Usage